Thomas' heroics give Hartsville girls last-second win over Darlington

-That culminated in Lauren Thomas scoring off A’saria Davis’ inbounds pass as time expired to give the Red Foxes a 38-37 victory.
+That culminated in Lauren Thomas scoring off A’zaria Knox’s inbounds pass as time expired to give the Red Foxes a 38-37 victory.

 Before that drama could unfold, a previous dilemma had to be solved at the scorer’s table after a jump ball was called with 3.7 seconds left.
 After some deliberation, the decision went the way of the scoreboard’s possession arrow: Pointing toward the Red Foxes.